FasterSpeeding/Tanjun/CONTRIBUTING.md

 **NOTES**

-* This project deviates from the common convention of importing types from the typing module and instead imports the typing module itself to use generics and types in it like `typing.Union` and `typing.Optional`.
+* This project deviates from the common convention of importing types from the typing module and instead imports the typing module itself to use generics and types in it.
 * Since this project supports python 3.9+, the `typing` types which were deprecated by [PEP 585](https://www.python.org/dev/peps/pep-0585/) should be avoided in favour of their `collections.abc`, builtin, `re` and `contextlib` equivalents.